taneltorn/setoalt/README.md

 Antud veebirakendus on osa Kirjandusmuuseumi loovuurimuslikust projektist "Seto mitmehäälse laulu õpetamine alternatiivse noodikirja abil".

 ### Running app on server
-Make sure you have **Docker** and **Docker Compose** installed.
+Make sure you have **Docker** and **Docker Compose** (2.17.0+) installed.

-Create **.env** and a **docker-compose.yml** files in the root directory where you want to run the application.
+Create **.env**, **nginx.conf** and a **docker-compose.yml** files in the root directory where you want to run the application.
 Use *.example* files from the code repository as base.
+Parameters that should be changed are marked by comments.

 #### Build Docker containers
 ```shell
 docker-compose build
 ```
-This also takes care of the database setup and creates the necessary tables.
-It inserts some initial data to the database, but most importantly it creates an admin user that the application requires.
+This also takes care of the initial database setup and creates the necessary tables.
+It inserts some example data to the database, but most importantly it creates an admin user that the application requires for management.

 **NB!** Check *database/scripts/insert_data.sql* and change the corresponding password hash.
 You can use **Bcrypt-Generator** to generate the hash: https://bcrypt-generator.com.
 #### Run Docker containers